bheimbu/annoSnake/docs/source/step_by_step.rst

 ./profile/params.yaml file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ./profile/params.yaml is the main configuration file.
+The ./profile/params.yaml is the main configuration file sitting in the ./profiles directory.
+See the `Snakemake webpage <https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles>`_ for more information on the **./profiles** directory.

 .. code::